-I rolled out Lucid Pulp in 2005 after I’d decided to formally promote my knack for words and catching grammatical errors, and move beyond volunteer-based editing and proofreading.
+I rolled out Lucid Pulp in 2005, after I’d decided to formally promote my knack for words and catching grammatical errors.

 I’ve held full-time roles as an acquisitions editor and a desktop publisher.
 I’m a member of Editors Canada, and I’ve completed Ryerson University’s Publishing program as well as courses for Algonquin College’s Technical Writer certification.